-of 1 January 2000
+of 1 January 2000 (amended 29 October 2008)

 with explanatory notes

 These conditions are approved by The Swedish Association of Marine Underwriters, The Swedish Club and The Swedish Shipowner's Association.

 The conditions are only intended as a guidance and nothing shall prevent the Insurer and the Insured from agreeing on other conditions.